 6. What training and experience do staff have for the additional support my child needs?
 Within the SEND team we have staff with a wide range of skills, experience training & qualifications.

-The SEND team is led by Sarah Jorgensen who is part of the Executive Senior Leadership Team.
+The SEND team is led by an Executive Vice Principal.
+Paul Jervis is the Executive Vice Principal with responsibility for SEND.

-Sarah Jorgensen holds the Postgraduate qualification in Special Educational Needs Coordination and a Postgraduate Certificate in Educational Testing.
-She has several years experience as a SENDCo and senior leader, both in a mainstream secondary school and in Alternative Provision.
-Sarah holds certificates in The Theory and Practice of Nurture Groups and in Level 1 Theraplay.
-She has recently completed a Masters Degree in Special Educational Needs.

-The SENDCo and Assistant Principal for Lincoln is Miriam Reynolds.
-She has experience as a teacher and leader in several schools, including mainstream primary schools, special and alternative provisions.
-Miriam holds the Postgraduate qualification in Special Educational Needs Coordination and also holds the certificate in The Theory and Practice of Nurture Groups.

-The SENDCo also acts as the school's Designated Teacher for Looked After Children and has knowledge, training and experience of working with children with attachment style difficulties and trauma.
+The SENDCo for Lincoln is Rebecca Kyle.
+Rebecca is an experienced SENDCo with a background in mainstream primary education.
+She holds the postgraduate National Award in Special Educational Needs and Disabilities Coordination, is a Drawing and Talking Therapy Practitioner and is currently completing training in CCET and Access Arrangements, and as a Thrive Practitioner The SENDCo also acts as the school's Designated Teacher for Looked After Children and has knowledge, training and experience of working with children with attachment style difficulties and trauma.
 We have a large team of teaching assistants who support within the classroom as well as delivering specific interventions to individual pupils and supporting pupils 1:1 as part of a personalised curriculum.

-Within the team we have people with specialist training and qualifications in the following areas
+Within the team we have people with specialist training and qualifications in the following areas: